Saturday, September 6, 2025

 A fairytale romance with dancing

-Hold hands by a band, ballons, fir
+Hold hands by bands, ballons, fir

 Liqueur, bonheur and orchestra